-Ear infections are one of the most common ailments that affect young children.
-As WebMD shares, recent research suggests over 60 percent of young children's colds result in an ear infection .
+Ear infections are one of the most common reasons parents bring children to the doctor.
 And since babies can't tell us what's wrong, ear infections are particularly worrisome when you're the parent of an infant.
-To help you spot an ear infection in your little one, we looked to both experienced moms and medical experts for this roundup of seven key signs of ear infections in babies.
+To help you spot an ear infection in your little one, we looked to both experienced moms and the experts for a roundup of seven key signs of ear infections in babies.

 1. Cold symptoms